 A hack on a cryptocurrency exchange is seen as a precursor to falling virtual currency prices.
 Interestingly, when Binance was hacked in May 2019, the price of appreciated by almost $1,000 in ten days; from $6,029 to $7,259.

-What before making any investment decisions
+What to do before making any investment decisions

 Regulations around this asset are mostly vague, and a country may have different rules.
 In the United States, for example, there are moves to regulate this asset class while in India, regulators are yet to declare their stand explicitly.